 Criminal No.: 13-30194-MJR

 UPCOMING EVENTS: White pled guilty on July 9, 2014.
-Sentencing has been scheduled for October 16, 2014 at 10:00 a.m. in East St. Louis Illinois Federal Courthouse before District Judge Michael J. Reagan.
+Sentencing has been rescheduled for December 4, 2014 at 1:30 p.m. in East St. Louis Illinois Federal Courthouse before District Judge Michael J. Reagan.

 On August 21, 2013 a grand jury returned a two count indictment charging Tina L. White with conspiracy to commit mail fraud and wire fraud in connection with telemarketing.
 The indictment alleged that White, and others, were engaged in an extensive telemarketing scam which operated in Orlando, Florida that bilked thousands of victims of approximately $35 million dollars, victimizing consumers throughout the United States, Puerto Rico, and Canada.
 There were victims in at least 30 of the 38 counties comprising the Southern District of Illinois.